 Have you ever taken a moment to consider what your reputation is as a landlord?
 How would your tenant’s describe you?
 We usually assume our tenant have negative things to say about us.
 We usually think they are going to say we’re mean, not accommodating or that we never do anything right.
 Have you ever considered that they may say you are “easy” or a “pushover”?
 A reputation as an easy landlord to manipulate can be more detrimental for your business than the standard negative tenant characterizations.

 Allowing a tenant to be consistently late on rent or choosing to look the other way when they bring a pet you don’t permit, can set a precedent.
 You may not have meant to set the precedent because you believed you were being accommodating or life got busy.

+So where do we draw the line between accommodating and easy?
 Be polite but firm.
 Sure you can give a tenant a small break on rent if you chose once, but it is not advised to make an admissible occurrence.
-“Sally, I understand you lost your job and I feel awful about that.
+“Mariah, I understand you lost your job and I feel awful about that.
 I can give you till 10th.
-But we need a plan in place with definite steps.”
+But we need a written plan in place with definite steps.”

-Assuming you haven’t hired a property manager, if you aren’t minding your investment, then who is?
+For the self-managing landlords: if you aren’t minding your investment, then who is?

 Owner Brio Properties & CRC Investments